Comparing Magnum Opus Acquisition (NYSE:OPA) & SOBR Safe (OTCMKTS:SOBR)

-Magnum Opus Acquisition (NYSE:OPA – Get Rating) and SOBR Safe (OTCMKTS:SOBR – Get Rating) are both small-cap consumer staples companies, but which is the superior business?
-We will contrast the two businesses based on the strength of their earnings, dividends, profitability, institutional ownership, risk, analyst recommendations and valuation.
+Magnum Opus Acquisition (NYSE:OPA – Get Rating) and SOBR Safe (OTCMKTS:SOBR – Get Rating) are both small-cap consumer staples companies, but which is the better stock?
+We will compare the two businesses based on the strength of their valuation, profitability, dividends, analyst recommendations, risk, earnings and institutional ownership.

+Magnum Opus Acquisition has a beta of 0.01, indicating that its share price is 99% less volatile than the S&P 500.
+Comparatively, SOBR Safe has a beta of 1.39, indicating that its share price is 39% more volatile than the S&P 500.

 Valuation & Earnings